Where to Use Your Corporate Card

 Key Biscayne’s Costa Med is one of the more isolated restaurants on this list, so if you’re looking for a little privacy, they’ve got you covered.
 Stop in solo, with your peers, or with a client for a fantastic Mediterranean feast.
 The menu has a little bit of everything, so your table should have no problem finding something to their individual tastes.
 A few dishes to keep an eye on: steak tartare, mushroom pappardelle, seared scallops, skirt steak, and chicken rotolado.
 But honestly, everything is good.

-LPM Restaurant & Bar is located at 1300 Brickell Bay Drive, Miami, FL 33131.
-For more information, visit their official website.
+Paya is located at 1209 17th St., Miami Beach, FL 33139.
+For more information, visit their official website

 RED South Beach